auspham/SeptNotes/W12-Revision.md

         Fragility: Affect modifiability, the system will break in multiple places.

-        Immobilitiy: Affect reusability, the parts could be reuse but too much risks in seperating it.
+        Immobilitiy: Affect reusability, the parts could be reuse but too much risks in seperating it.This means that the system is more prone to making mistakes.

         Vicosity: Doing things is right is harder than doing things wrong.
 Affect reusability, hard to reuse method.
 Development environment is inefficient and slow.

         Needless Complexity: Affect extensibility, reusability.
-Lots of repeat code.
+Lots of repeat and unnecessary code.

         Opacity: Affect extensibility, the system is hard to understand.
     </details>